proycon/LaMachine/README.md

 - *CLAM* - Quickly build RESTful webservices (Python 2)

 In the VM, some third-party NLP software is also installed out of the box.
-Both the VM image as well as the docker image are based on Ubuntu Linux 14.04.
+Both the VM image as well as the docker image are based on Arch Linux.

 Installation & Usage as Virtual Machine (for Linux, BSD, MacOS X, Windows)
 =========================================================================